Anthony Russo (American football)

 Anthony Russo (born December 6, 1997) is an American former football quarterback.
-He played college football for Temple and Michigan State.
+He played college football for the Temple Owls and Michigan State Spartans.
 He also played for the San Antonio Brahmas of the XFL.

 College career

 Temple

-In 2016, Russo took a redshirt year after not appearing in any games for Temple.
+At Temple University in 2016, Russo took a redshirt year after not appearing in any games for the Owls.

 In 2017, Russo made his college football debut as a field goal holder against No. 15 UCF in the season finale.

 In 2018, Russo entered the season as the backup but gained the starting position by week two and lead the team to a 7–3 record—only missing the season finale before returning for the bowl game.
 He threw his first-career touchdown against Maryland.
 Against Heisman candidate McKenzie Milton and UCF, he threw for a career-high 52 pass attempts, 31 pass completions, 444 passing yards, four passing touchdowns, twelve rush attempts, and 46 rushing yards.
 The team lost the 2018 Independence Bowl 27–56.

 In 2019, Russo started every game for the Owls; leading the team to an 8–5 record.

 In 2020, Russo was named to the Golden Arm Award watchlist.
 He started the first three games of the season before an injury and COVID-19 ended his season early.
 On December 3, 2020, Russo announced he would transfer from Temple.

 Michigan State

-In 2021, Russo transferred to Michigan State and competed with, and lost to, Payton Thorne for the starting position.
+In 2021, Russo transferred to Michigan State University and competed with, and lost to, Payton Thorne for the starting position.
 He played in two games for the Spartans: Ohio State and Youngstown State.
 In his debut against Youngstown State he came in relief and completed five of his seven pass attempts for 43 yards.